Whale Watching in Sydney: A Comprehensive Guide

 Whale tail seen while whale watching in Sydney Harbour

-While it might seem a good deal to choose one of the cheaper cruises on offer, there are a few things you should consider before you make your choice.
+While it might seem a good deal to choose one of the cheaper operators you see advertised, there are a few things you should consider before you make your choice.

 whale watching cruise boats sydney